Pain When Urinating

-Avoiding painful urination – there are some things that you can do yourself to prevent painful urination from occuring.
+Avoiding painful urination – there are some things that you can do yourself to prevent painful urination from happening.

 - Urinating soon after you have sex – this helps to ‘flush out’ the bacteria that shouldn’t be in the urethra

-- Always wiping from front to back after you go to the toilet (women only) – this stops bacteria from the back passage from coming into possible contact with the urethra
+- Always wiping from front to back after you go to the toilet (women only) – this stops bacteria from the bum (anus) from coming into possible contact with the urethra

 - Always wearing a condom when you have oral, vaginal, or anal sex – as well as preventing unwanted pregnancies, condoms will help protect from STIs

-- Changing condoms if you have just done anal sex and want to have vaginal sex – this also helps prevent bacteria from the back passage being transferred to the vagina and urethra
+- Changing condoms if you've just done anal sex and want to have vaginal sex – this also helps prevent bacteria from the back passage being transferred to the vagina and urethra

-Over-the-counter pain management – if you are experiencing painful urination right now, you can take regular painkillers such as paracetamol to ease your symptoms but seek medical advice if it doesn’t settle.
+Over-the-counter pain management – if you're experiencing painful urinating right now, you can take regular painkillers such as paracetamol to ease your symptoms but seek medical advice if it doesn’t settle.

 Knott, L. (2015).
 Dysuria. patient.info. [online] Available at: https://patient.info/doctor/dysuria [accessed 13th July 2018].